Meet Paul Hammond, retirement coach, financial advisor, family man and keen wildlife photographer.

 Needless to say, I do not plan to put living a great life on hold while I continue to do my work.
 It will be part of my lifestyle.
 This is my purpose.

-That includes having more time with my family, wife Hazel, twin daughters Paige and Charlotte, and our huskie Luna.
-We are now entering a new chapter of our lives as the girls are in their 20s, and with COVID restrictions slowly lifting, we aim to travel once again and explore the world.
+That includes having more time with my family, wife Hazel, twin daughters Paige and Charlotte, and our 2 Labradoodle puppies, Bruno and Oscar.
+We are now entering a new chapter of our lives as the girls are in their 20s and independent, Hazel and I plan to travel more and explore the world.

 So that’s me.
 What’s your story?
 Call to discuss your goals and aspirations for retirement, financial independence or just to check me out as a retirement coach.